Table of Contents

 What is Kirchhoff’s Law?

 Kirchhoff’s Law is a set of two rules that describe the behavior of electric circuits.
-The first rule, also known as Kirchhoff’s Current Law (KCL), it states that “the total current entering a node (or junction) in an electric circuit is equal to the total current leaving that node”.
+The first rule, also known as Kirchhoff’s Current Law (KCL), states that “the total current entering a node (or junction) in an electric circuit is equal to the total current leaving that node”.
 This law is based on the principle of conservation of electric charge, which states that the total charge in an isolated system remains constant.

 The second rule, known as Kirchhoff’s Voltage Law (KVL), it states that